-Magento 2 was introduced in November 2015, for the Magento Community Edition and Magento Enterprise Editions.
-The benefits of its new features make it a better overall platform and competes well with other platforms such as Shopify and WooCommerce.
-In early spring of 2016, the Magento platform held approximately 14% of the market share of the eCommerce platform market.
+Magento 2 was introduced in November 2015 for the Magento Community Edition and Magento Enterprise Editions.
+The benefits of its new features make it a better overall platform and compete well with other platforms such as Shopify and WooCommerce.
+In the early spring of 2016, the Magento platform held approximately 14% of the market share of the eCommerce platform market.
 Although Magento 1 provided a plethora of features, the flexibility aspect made for a non-user friendly and slower platform.
 Tools such as performance optimization, admin capabilities, and mobile-responsiveness were missing from the “out of the box” platform.

 This article describes the pros and cons of Magento 2, which will provide you with information to decide on whether to do a Magento upgrade.
 We will also provide you with a step-by-step guide on how to install Magento 2, as well as a guide of how to update your Magento 2 installation.

 1. The new default theme and Admin GUI